-On the right side of the case are openings for the main power button and the headset, so that the Active Star can be operated inside its case.
-To completely open the carrying case, also open the Velcro fastener on the bottom.
+On the right side of the case are openings for the main power button and the USB port, on the left side for the headset and the USB connection, so that the Actilino can be operated inside its case.
+To completely open the carrying case, open the top cover.
+All control elements are now accessible.